drevops/vortex/.scaffold/docs/content/tools/docker.md

 ## Using Docker

-DrevOps uses Docker to run the project in a containerized environment locally and in CI.
+Scaffold uses Docker to run the project in a containerized environment locally and in CI.

 Some of the commands are wrapped in the Ahoy script as a shorthand.
 But all